Skip to main content

 What Is Social Host Liability?

-As mentioned above, social host liability holds you accountable as a homeowner if you serve alcohol to a guest who then causes harm to others.
+Social host liability is a legal concept that holds you accountable as a homeowner if you serve alcohol to a guest who then causes harm to others.
 The harm can include things like car crashes or property damage.
+A common scenario is when a party host serves too much alcohol to a guest, and the guest causes a fatal DUI accident on their way home.
 As a homeowner, you can be responsible for serving alcohol to adults and for enabling underage drinking.

 Social host liability laws vary from state to state.
 For example, in Massachusetts, laws are strict.
 If a party host in Massachusetts serves alcohol to an intoxicated guest or an underage guest, they can face severe consequences.